 • Scaffolding, Providing support that gradually reduces as learners gain competence.
 Bridges the gap between current and target performance.

-• How do you improve teaching practise?
+• How do you improve teaching practice?

 Developing effective pedagogy requires three steps: